jcomeauictx/lzw/README.md

 simply made an image with the whole contents of the card and turned it into a PDF.
 That turned out to be correct.

-First, I had to decode the Ascii85, and found the ruby-ascii85 package for that.
+First, I had to decode the Ascii85, and found the ruby-ascii85 package for that, but later I realized that Python3 has ascii85 support hidden in the base64 module, and wrote a script that half-assed mimics the Ruby program.
 Then I had LZW-encoded data.
 Surely there's a Unix utility to decompress Lempel- Ziv-Welch files, right?
 Well, if there is, my google-fu failed to turn anything up.
 I did find two projects, <https://michaeldipperstein.github.io/lzw.html>